 Over the years, I’ve helped a lot of moms in many ways.
 I’ve helped women to stop urinary leaking and heal pelvic pain.
-I have helped women get back to pain-free and pleasurable intimacy and eliminate back pain.
-One of the heartbreakingly common statements is, “I wish someone had told me…” The moms I see wish someone had taught them how to use their pelvic floor muscles to push, how to prevent pelvic organ prolapse, and how to reactivate their pelvic floor and core.
+I have helped women regain pain-free and pleasurable intimacy and eliminate back pain.
+One of the heartbreakingly common statements is, “I wish someone had told me…” The moms I see wish someone had taught them how to use their pelvic floor muscles to push, prevent pelvic organ prolapse, and reactivate their pelvic floor and core.
 Or how to stretch to eliminate shoulder and neck pain after feeding.
 Although I treat constipation as part of my practice, one issue I never expected to come up so often was the agony of taking the first poop after birth.

 Everybody Poops: But How?